johnnymedina/Sans-HolidayHack-2017/README.md

 # Sans-HolidayHack-2017
 Every year SANS introduces a new Holiday Hack Challenge that is free to participate in and usually includes relevant security vulnerabilities for the year.
-The 2017 year had roughly 9,000 participants in the Capture the Flag(CTF) and around 170 challeneges to complete.
+It  roughly 9,000 participants in the Capture the Flag(CTF) and around 170 challeneges to complete.
 This is my repository write up of how I completed each challenge.

 ## Scope:
 1. Authorized to only attack external system called Letters to Santa at l2s.northpolechristmastown.com